deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 We check if any state in the set of states that we end up with is an accepting state and if so - the string is recognized by the NFA.
 In the above case, the final set contains only \\(q_9\\) which is an accepting state.

 #### Dealing with &epsilon;-transitions
 As mentioned above, Thompson's construction has two types of states.
 Ones with &epsilon;-transitions and ones with a transition on a symbol.
 So each time we end up in a state with &epsilon;-transition(s) we simply follow through to the next state(s) until we end up in one that has a transition on a symbol and insert it to the set of next states.
-This is obvious on step 3 from the example above - on \\(q_7\\) we read **'b'** and proceed to \\(q_8\\) which is an epsilon transition state.
+This is obvious on step 3 from the example above, on \\(q_7\\) we read **'b'** and proceed to \\(q_8\\) which is an epsilon transition state.
 We follow the &epsilon;-transition and reach \\(q_9\\) which has no &epsilon;-transitions so we add it to the list of next states.
 This is a recursive procedure.

 ```javascript
 function addNextState(state, nextStates, visited) {